deepprakash345/GitWorkflow/packages/forms-next-core/docs/README.md

 • **translationProps**: `string`[]

-Constant for all properties which can be translated based on `crispr form specification`
+Constant for all properties which can be translated based on `adaptive form specification`

 ## Functions